 The use of satellite telemetry has been implemented to provide information about habitat use and population size.
 In 2004, a right whale was successfully tagged with a satellite-monitored transmitter for 40 days, during which time the animal moved over a large part of the southeastern Bering Sea including the outer shelf area (Wade et al. 2006).
 In September 2004, information from the tag was used together with acoustic detections to find the largest aggregation of right whales observed in the eastern North Pacific since Soviet whaling.
 A minimum of 17 individuals were identified by photo-id and by genotyping from skin biopsies.
-During a NMFS survey in 2008, a second right whale, last sighted in 2002, was satellite-tagged (Phil Clapham, AFSC-NMML, pers. comm., 29 October 2008).
+During a NMFS survey in 2008, a second right whale, last sighted in 2002, was satellite-tagged.
 The animal remained inside the Bering Sea critical habitat providing further indication of this area's importance as foraging habitat for eastern North Pacific right whales.
+Similarly, three other whales that were tagged in July and August 2009 remained within the critical habitat for periods of days to weeks (Phil Clapham, AFSC-NMML, pers. comm., 9 October 2009).

 There are fewer recent sightings of right whales in the Gulf of Alaska than in the Bering Sea (Brownell et al. 2001), although little survey effort has been conducted in this region.
 Waite et al. (2003) summarized sightings from the Platforms of Opportunity Program from 1959-97.
 Seven sightings of right whales were reported, but only one sighting of four right whales at the mouth of Yakutat Bay in 1979 could be positively confirmed (Waite et al. 2003).
 Sightings of a single right whale off eastern Kodiak Island occurred in July 1998 during an aerial survey (Waite et al. 2003), and additional lone animals were observed off Kodiak Island in the Barnabas Canyon area from NOAA surveys in August 2004, 2005, and 2006 (available Alex Zerbini, NOAA, AFSC, NMML, 7600 Sand Point Way, Seattle, WA; unpublished data).
-Acoustic monitoring at seven sites in the Gulf of Alaska has detected right whale calls at only two: one off eastern Kodiak (detection distance 20-50 km) and the other in deep water south of the Alaska Peninsula (detection distance 10s of kilometers) (Mellinger et al. 2004).
+Acoustic monitoring from May 2000 to July 2001 at seven sites in the Gulf of Alaska detected right whale calls at only two: one off eastern Kodiak (detection distance 20-50 km) and the other in deep water south of the Alaska Peninsula (detection distance 10s of kilometers) (Mellinger et al. 2004).

-Many of the illegal Soviet catches of right whales occurred across a large area to the south of Kodiak, where right whales were found in tight feeding concentrations (primarily in 1963 and 1964, Doroshenko 2000).
+Many of the illegal Soviet catches of right whales occurred across a large area to the southeast of Kodiak, where right whales were found in tight feeding concentrations (primarily in 1963 and 1964, Doroshenko 2000).
 Whether this region remains an important habitat for this species, or whether cultural memory of its existence has been lost, is currently unknown.
+The sightings and acoustic detection of right whales east of Kodiak indicates at least occasional continuing use of this area.